kokoko3k/koko-aio-slang/docs.md

         2  Clamp to edge and means that it repeats the edge color.
         3  Plain repeat without mirroring.

+**Backdrop support:**
+    Some old arcades used a mirror trick to overlay the game content over an high definition printed image.<br>
+    The image used by default, picked from the "textures" shader subdirectory, is named: boothill.jpg<br>
+        Shift(Zoom) Backdrop over X(Y) axis:
+            move or zoom the whole background image.

 **Ambient light leds:**
     Emulates the presence of led strips under the monitor that lights the surroundings according to the edges of the game content.